Eviction of council and housing association tenants

 whether you rent from a housing association or a council

-How long the notice is valid for
+The notice is valid for a year

 What to do: contact your council or housing association